Malaysia’s procession of ‘rested’ coaches: do any return?

 A successful first season provides no security from the dreaded term in ensuing years, as some of the coaches below found out.

-Terengganu’s Mike Mulvey became the first casualty since the mid-season break ended earlier this month.
+Terengganu’s Mike Mulvey became the first casualty since the mid-season break ended in 2016.
 Two defeats – 1-0 to second-tier side Malacca in the Malaysia Cup and a 6-1 mauling against Kelantan in the Malaysia Super League (MSL) – prompted the Turtles to yield the axe.

 Officially, Mulvey is still an employee and has been ‘rested’ but such was the case for his predecessor Ahmad Yusoff in February.
 Mulvey was initially appointed as Ahmad’s assistant this year but Terengganu decided for a change just nine days into the new season.